Painting My Ridiculous Living Room Ceiling

 There were still another four yellow things that I didn’t use.
 Plus a bunch of safety restraints, which — I’m not sure how you put up enough scaffolding AND safety restraints AND stay below a ceiling if you use the safety restraints.
 Long story short, I never did fall off the scaffolding.

 It was actually kind of fun climbing up the scaffolding and doing the painting.
 A little bit of a hassle having to maneuver it around the ceiling fan, although it turns out the ceiling fan can be pushed around a lot.
+It was just a relief to have finally painted the ceiling after saying for years that I’ll get round to it.

 Once completed, I had a living room ceiling that looked like this.